Designing a Computer Lab for Schools and Institutions

 Why Computer Lab Design and Layout is Important

 Computer labs must be designed intelligently and serve the purpose they were intended to serve.
 Imagine if parking lots did not have lines telling you where to park and everyone just drove in and parked wherever they wanted.
 Soon no one would be able to enter to exit.
-The lines in parking lots create unwritten rules about how you should park in the lot.
+The lines in parking lots create important rules about how you should park in the lot.

 Similarly, the design and layout of a computer lab creates rules and defines how the lab can be used.
 Thought given to the layout of a computer lab dictates the usefulness of the lab and increases user satisfaction which justifies its expense and assists in future investments in upgrades.